istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/index.md

 In this section you will configure an ingress gateway for multiple hosts, `httpbin.example.com` and `bookinfo.com`.
 The ingress gateway will present to clients a unique certificate corresponding to each requested server.

-Unlike the previous sections, the Istio default ingress gateway will not work out of the box, because it is only preconfigured to support one secure host.
+Unlike the previous sections, the Istio default ingress gateway will not work out of the box because it is only preconfigured to support one secure host.
 You'll need to first configure and redeploy the ingress gateway server with another secret, before you can use it to handle a second host.

 ### Generate client and server certificates and keys for `bookinfo.com`

-In this subsection, perform the same steps as in the [Generate client and server certificates and keys](/docs/tasks/traffic-management/secure-ingress/#generate-client-and-server-certificates-and-keys) subsection.
-I list them below for your convenience.
+Perform the same steps as in [Generate client and server certificates and keys](/docs/tasks/traffic-management/secure-ingress/#generate-client-and-server-certificates-and-keys), only this time for host `bookinfo.com` instead of `httpbin.example.com`.

 1. Change directory to the cloned repository: